 The beauty of getting your vitamin D from healthy exposures to sunshine is that your body has a built-in feedback loop that prevents you from overdosing on it.
 Once you reach the limit, however, you’re only increasing your chances of getting burnt.
 There is no extra benefit staying in the sun any longer; you only risk damaging your skin.
 Your body can only produce a limited amount of vitamin D every day.

-Protect the face and eyes
+Protect your face and eyes

 The skin around your eyes and over your face is typically much thinner than other areas on your body and is a relatively small surface area so will not contribute much to vitamin D production.
 It’s strongly recommended to protect this fragile area as it’s at a much higher risk for cosmetic photo-damage and premature wrinkling.
 You can wear a cap that always keeps your eyes in the shade.